Kyrie0921/Stats-COVID19/README.md

 ![WeChat Image_20200503093253](https://user-images.githubusercontent.com/60074638/80896469-1e4cac80-8d21-11ea-87d0-96833d14cf51.jpg)

 ## Final Word
 The data is only a number, but behind a number is a tragedy to a person, to a family and to those around him.
-I wishes our prediction is way too high.
+I hope our prediction is way too high.
 Please, DO SOMETHING, as there is still time.
 DO SOMETHING, as there is no one you know being tortured by virus.
 DO SOMETHING, for sake of not only you.